God of War II: Plot

 Kratos, the new God of War following Ares' death, is still haunted by nightmares of his past and is shunned by the other gods for his destructive ways.
 Ignoring Athena's warnings, Kratos joins the Spartan army in an attack on Rhodes, during which a giant eagle, which Kratos assumes to be Athena, suddenly drains a huge portion of his powers and uses it to animate the Colossus of Rhodes.
-While battling the statue, Zeus offers Kratos the Blade of Olympus, a mighty sword that Zeus had used to end the Great War, requiring Kratos to infuse the blade with the remainder of his godly power.
-Although mortal once again, Kratos defeats the Colossus but is mortally wounded.
-The eagle reveals itself to have been Zeus all along, who states he was forced to intervene as Athena refused to do so.
-Zeus then grants Kratos a final opportunity to be loyal to the gods, but Kratos refuses.
-Enraged by his defiance, Zeus kills him with the blade and destroys the Spartan army.
+While battling the statue, Zeus offers Kratos the Blade of Olympus, a mighty sword that Zeus had forged and wielded to end the Great War, requiring Kratos to infuse the blade with the remainder of his godly power.
+Mortal once again, Kratos defeats the Colossus but is severely weakened after its hand crushes him while falling.
+The eagle reveals itself to have been Zeus all along, who admits he was forced to intervene as Athena refused to do so.
+Zeus then grants Kratos a final opportunity to be loyal to the gods and follow the will of Zeus, but Kratos refuses.
+Enraged by his defiance, Zeus kills him with the blade and destroys the entire Spartan army in a supernatural blast.
+As he dies, Kratos swears revenge on Zeus for betraying him and killing his army.

 Kratos is slowly dragged to the Underworld, but is saved by the Titan Gaia.
 Gaia tells Kratos that she once raised the young Zeus, who eventually betrayed the Titans as vengeance for the cruelty inflicted on his siblings by Zeus' father, Cronos.
 She instructs Kratos to find the Sisters of Fate, who can alter time, prevent his death, and allow him his revenge on Zeus.
 With the aid of Pegasus, Kratos finds the lair of Gaia's brother Typhon.
 Imprisoned under a mountain, Typhon is angered at the intrusion and traps Pegasus, forcing Kratos to explore on foot.
 Kratos encounters the Titan Prometheus, who is chained in mortal form and tortured at Zeus' directive for giving fire to mankind.
 Prometheus begs to be released from his torment, so Kratos confronts Typhon to steal his magical bow.
 He blinds the massive Titan with it to escape and then uses it to free Prometheus, who falls into the Flames of Olympus and dies, finally free of eternal torture.
 The immolation releases the power of the Titans which Kratos absorbs, using it to free Pegasus and then fly to the Island of Creation.